OfficeDev/office-js-docs-pr/docs/outlook/outlook-addin-design.md

 ## End-to-end examples

-For our v1 Outlook Mobile Add-ins launch, we worked closely with our partners who were building add-ins.
-As a way to showcase the potential of their add-ins on Outlook Mobile, our designer put together end-to-end flows for each add-in, leveraging our guidelines and patterns.
+When Outlook mobile add-ins were launched, we worked closely with our partners who were building add-ins.
+As a way to showcase the potential of their add-ins on Outlook mobile, our designer put together end-to-end flows for each add-in, leveraging our guidelines and patterns.

 > [!IMPORTANT]
 > These examples are meant to highlight the ideal way to approach both the interaction and visual design of an add-in and may not match the exact feature sets in the shipped versions of the add-ins.

 ### GIPHY